proycon/flat/docs/user_guide.rst

     :alt: Higher order button
     :align: center

-Selecting an option from the menu will add a higher order annotation of the specfied type:
+Selecting an option from the menu will add fields for a higher order annotation of the specified type:

 .. image:: higherordercomment.png
     :alt: Higher order comment